J-o-T-s/wdd131/README.md

-All programs, scripts and file in this repo were made by Joshua Obodo (kūmāDēv).
+All programs, scripts and file in this repo were made by Joshua O. Otuka (LazyGenius).